FORGIVENESS STORIES MELT HEARTS

 Here’s how to share your story:

-Send in your 600-800 word story with one or more relevant photographs.
+- Email your 600-800 word story.
+Include one or more relevant photographs (optional).
 Some stories may be wild.
 Others may involve simple acts of forgiveness with dramatic twists or poignant life changing truths.
 Write using our guidelines.
 Our editors will help your story shine.

-Raw real stories that inspire with wonder will be published on the FORGIVE STORIES website (under construction @ www.forgivestories.com) and in social media etc.
+- Raw real stories that inspire with wonder will be published on the FORGIVE STORIES website (www.forgivestories.com), in social media etc.

-QR codes cards will help connect people to the FORGIVE STORIES website.
-The cards will be distributed by people everywhere through service agencies, churches etc.
+- QR encoded cards will help connect people to the FORGIVE STORIES.
+The cards will be distributed by people everywhere through service agencies, churches, community organisations etc.

 Please send us your: